Qwiery/qwiery.github.io/docs/guide/adapters.md

 	});
 }
 ```
-This function is an adapter you can register like so:
+This function is an adapter and you can register it like so:
 ```js
 	Qwiery.plugin((Q) => {
 			Q.adapter("set-node-label", DefaultNodeLabelAdapter);